How soon can I change my puppy’s food?

 Puppy tummies are particularly immature and sensitive.
 If you make an immediate switch it can easily upset the digestion and your pup could end up with diarrhoea, so take it steady and don’t rush the process.

 Your new food should:

-· Contain a relatively high meat content (not meat meal).
+- Contain a relatively high meat content (not meat meal or derivatives).
 Try to aim for around 50-60% or more meat content (our puppy food is 60%).